42nenuser/Face-Verification-Model-from-scratch/README.md

-🚀 Current Progress & Next Steps
+🚀 Current Progress & Next Steps:

 ✅ Current Status: The model has been trained successfully.

 ⏳ Next Steps: The next phase is to develop a UI to visualize the results interactively.